Skip to content

 FROM table_name;

 If you use a “*” in the SELECT statement, you will retrieve data from all columns from the object(s) in the FROM clause.
-For example, this query returns all the columns from the tv_show table.
+For example, this query returns all the columns from the tv_show table in the SANDBOX schema.

 SELECT *